-The 2017 season marks the seventh year for head coach Tyler Low with the UMass Boston men’s lacrosse program.
+The 2020 season marks the tenth season for head coach Tyler Low with the UMass Boston men’s lacrosse program.

 The 2013 season, saw the program take a huge step forward, as Low led the Beacons to the postseason for the first time in five years.
 After struggling in conference play over his first two years, UMass Boston finished their Little East Conference slate with a 3-4 record to earn the fifth seed in the Little East Playoffs.
 The Beacons’ six wins were also a new record under Low.